camptocamp/marabunta/README.rst

 * addon upgrades: Marabunta is able to install or upgrade odoo addons.
 * addon uninstall: Addons which were previously installed can be removed with marabunta.
 * operations: Allows to execute commands before or after upgrading modules.
-* modes: Modes allow the user to execute commands only on a certain environment. i.e. creation of demodata on a dev system.
+* modes: Modes allow the user to execute commands only on a certain environment. e.g. creation of demodata on a dev system.
 * maintenance page: publish an html page during the migration.

 Versioning systems